-Allow myself to introduce"¦myself.
-Hi I’m Jackie Zimmerman and I am a new blogger here at HealthCentral.
-I am, however, not new to living with ulcerative colitis (UC) and now with my jpouch.
-I was diagnosed with UC in May of 2009 after a very painful and very awake flexible sigmoidoscopy.
-I remember my GI at the time patting me on the shoulder when I was still lying on the table and saying to me, "Don't worry, it's just colitis."
+I was diagnosed with UC in May 2009 after a very painful and very awake flexible sigmoidoscopy.
+I remember my GI at the time patting me on the shoulder while I was still lying on the table and saying, "Don't worry, it's just colitis."

 I was very hesitant about meeting with a surgeon.
 After all, I wasn't really going to need surgery, was I?
-At the time it just seemed like a precautionary measure, like, everyone meets with a surgeon, right?
+At the time, it just seemed like a precautionary measure, like, everyone meets with a surgeon, right?
 Wrong.
-When I met with the surgeon he told me that it wasn't "if" I would need surgery, it was "when".
-He also said that I could choose my surgery date and go in prepared or run the risk of having emergency surgery and not knowing the outcome.
+When I met with the surgeon, he told me it wasn't a matter of "if" I would need surgery, it was "when."
+He also said I could either choose my surgery date and go in prepared or run the risk of having emergency surgery and not knowing the outcome.
 This was my wake-up call.

 There was no hiding it anymore; I was sick.
 Really sick.
 And I needed to do something about it.

-When I look back on the last three and a half years, I can see how far I've come and how much I've grown"”but most importantly, how much I've changed.
+When I look back on the last three and a half years, I can see how far I've come and how much I've grown, but most importantly, how much I've changed.
 I would not change a thing.
-With all the hospitalizations, surgeries, ER visits, medical bills, and everything else that has come my way, it has made me into a person that I am proud to be.
-My work with Girls With Guts is changing lives and I would never be able to partake in that joy without having UC.
+With all the hospitalizations, surgeries, ER visits, medical bills, and everything else that has come my way, UC has made me into a person I am proud to be.
+My work with Girls With Guts is changing lives, and I would never have been able to partake in that joy without having UC.
 Believe it or not, I think that having UC has given me a purpose on this earth.
 And that, my friends, is a beautiful thing.

 I look forward to sharing more of my story with you in the future and also learning more about you!